mwakok/software_carpentries/README.md

     Minimize the terminal to run it in the background.
 For more details, visit the [gitautopush documentation](https://github.com/choldgraf/gitautopush).

 ### Sharing terminal history with gitautopush
 If your lesson requires you to upload your executed terminal commands with gitautopush, we will need to adjust the settings for [displaying the terminal history](https://github.com/4TUResearchData-Carpentries/documentation/blob/master/command-history.md).
+Credits go to [Giordano Lipari (@wmotion)](https://github.com/wmotion) for this solution.

 1. Follow steps 1-2 in the [gitautopush setup](#set-up-gitautopush).
 2. Create a new git repository separate from your working directory and create the file `command_history.txt`.
 We will pipe your command history to this file.